flex-storefront/flex-docs/src/content/docs/storefront/25-internationalization.md

 ```

 ### Working with Enums
-When translating enum values (like for sort options or filters), use a helper function:
+When translating enum values (like for sort options or filters), use a helper function.
+Helper functions (like the `_getSortByText` example below) are necessary when:

+- Translating enum values
+- Mapping dynamic values to translations
+- Handling complex translation logic

+This provides type safety and centralized translation management for these cases.

 ```dart
 String _getSortByText(SortBy sortBy, BuildContext context) {